reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 OpenID Connect is an interoperable authentication protocol based on the OAuth 2.0 family of specifications.
 It uses straightforward REST/JSON message flows with a design goal of “making simple things simple and complicated things possible”.
-It’s uniquely easy for developers to integrate, compared to any preceding Identity protocol.
+It's uniquely easy for developers to integrate, compared to any preceding Identity protocol.

 OpenID Connect lets developers authenticate their users across websites and apps without having to own and manage password files.
 For the app builder, it provides a secure verifiable, answer to the question: “What is the identity of the person currently using the browser or native app that is connected to me?”